concord-consortium/collaborative-learning/docs/webpack-split-chunks.md

 | 696B | SharedVariables.b0ce62b2.css |
 | 207B | Starter.fdf39778.css |

-The SplitChunksPlugin configuration is not doing any special to make this happen.
+The SplitChunksPlugin configuration is not doing anything special to make this happen.
 Their filename format is coming from the `MiniCssExtractPlugin`.

 ## Inspecting the chunks